Who Pays the Mansion Tax in NJ?

 The mansion tax is imposed on property deeds involving the following types of properties:

-If you’re looking for more information about the New Jersey mansion tax or if you have encountered this tax in the process of buying or selling a high-value property, seek the guidance from a knowledgeable New Jersey real estate attorney.
+If you’re looking for more information about the New Jersey mansion tax, or if you have encountered this tax in the process of buying or selling a high-value property, seek guidance from a knowledgeable New Jersey real estate attorney.
 At The Matus Law Group, our attorneys can assist you with your concerns about the mansion tax in New Jersey.
-With in-depth knowledge and experience in real estate matters, we provide personalized solutions to navigate the complexities of this tax law, ensuring a smooth transaction for your property.
-Contact us today to schedule a consultation.
+With in-depth knowledge and experience in real estate matters, we can provide personalized solutions to help you manage the challenges of this tax law, ensuring a smooth transaction for your property.

 How is the NJ Mansion Tax Calculated?